ntop/ntopng/doc/nedge/src/users.rst

 .. figure:: img/adding_network_to_user.png
   :align: center
-  :scale: 80%
   :alt: Binding the private LAN to a user

   Binding the private LAN to a user

-All the devices with an IP address inside the `192.168.1.0/24` will now be part of the "private" user, so no captive portal will be shown for them.
+All the devices with an IP address inside the `192.168.1.0/24` will now be part of the "simone" user, so no captive portal will be shown for them.

 .. note::
   The LAN network now consists of two subnets.
 In order to correctly identify both